Last updated: April 13, 2021

 The Dam itself was constructed in 1892 and had an initial height of 11m.
 After several increases, the dam wall ultimately reached its current height of 35 meters.

-In the first half of the 19th century, Manly Dam slowly reached its limits of capacity, and pumping from the dam officially stopped in 1933.
+In the first half of the 20th century, Manly Dam slowly reached its limits of capacity, and pumping from the dam officially stopped in the 1930’s.

 The Manly Dam Reserve is now a recreational area with lots of activities to do in and around the lake, such as mountain biking, hiking, swimming, picnicking, and even water skiing.

 Before or after you do the walk, you can spend some time taking in the manicured but picturesque scenery of the dam and the reservoir.

 Manly Dam Circuit Walk Track Notes